Service specification referenceΒΆ

 • blockConfig.initialContents.fromSnapshot: Specify a previously taken snapshot of another volume to initialize the block volume.

 • blockConfig.iops: Specify the number of supported peak input/output operations per second.
-The supported range is 3000-16000, with a default of 3000.
+The supported range 3000-16000 in AWS and 3000-80000 in Azure, with a default of 3000.
 Note that the data size per operation is capped at 256 KiB for block volumes.

 • spec.containers.volumeMounts: Each container can have zero or more volume mounts. containers.volumeMounts is also a list.
 That is, each container can have multiple volume mounts.
 Use the following fields to describe a volume mount: